-The purpose of this procedure is to identify Conflict-Affected and High-Risk Areas (CAHRAS) that will be applied to all primary materials and suppliers of primary materials (including beneficiaries).
-UPMR Precious Metal Refining, Inc. (UPMR) will evaluate each country and identify the country as a CAHRA in one or more of the following areas: Armed Conflict, Governance, and Human Rights abuses.
+This procedure is part of the heightened standards for "Responsible Sourcing" certification.
+The purpose of this procedure is to identify conflict-affected and high-risk areas (CAHRAs) that will be applied to all materials and suppliers of materials (including beneficiaries).
+United Precious Metal Refining, Inc. (UPMR) will evaluate each country and identify the country as a CAHRA in one or more of the following areas: Armed Conflict, Governance, and Human Rights abuses.